akamai/entropy-ip/README.md

 This code implements the Entropy/IP algorithm, as published in:

-    P. Foremski, D. Plonka, A. Berger, "Entropy/IP: Uncovering Structure in IPv6 Addresses", Proceedings of the 2016 Internet Measurement Conference.
+> P. Foremski, D. Plonka, A. Berger, *Entropy/IP: Uncovering Structure in IPv6 Addresses*, Proceedings of the 2016 Internet Measurement Conference.
 ACM, 2016.

 You can read the paper as PDF at [Akamai website](https://www.akamai.com/us/en/multimedia/documents/technical-publication/entropy-ip-uncovering-structure-in-ipv6-addresses.pdf).
 See [www.entropy-ip.com](http://entropy-ip.com/) for more details.